ChrisHandley/intro-to-python-flask/_episodes/02-template.md

 ~~~
 {: .language-python}

 In the actor route, using the id, we obtain the id, name, and url for the photo.
+We add thsi to our routes.py file.

 ~~~
 {% raw %}